A few recipes and starting blueprints for using More.

 It depends.

-Using these functions is useful to flush newline ended messages on standard outputs without them being prefixed by the executable name or a log level header and retain the ability to suppress these messages when the reporting level is set to More.Log.level.Quiet
+Using these functions is useful to flush newline ended messages on standard outputs without them being prefixed by the executable name or a log level header and retain the ability to suppress these messages when the reporting level is set to More.Log.level.Quiet.

-Now if you are writing data on your standard output, you should likely not use More.Log.stdout
+Now if you are writing data on your standard output, you should likely not use More.Log.stdout.
+This will prevent it from being output when More.Log.level.Quiet is set which the user may request to silence other diagnostics message.

 This blueprint setups ANSI text styling and the log level by side effect.
-It also reports the total time taken by the tool when the log level is set to Info
+It also reports the total time taken by the tool when the log level is set to Info.

 open More